M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Additional Experimental Results

 All experiments were repeated 5 times with different random seeds and we report the median of the best test accuracy; the standard deviations were generally quite low at around $0.2$ percent accuracy.

-\paragraph{Hyperparameters for GGT and K-FAC.} Unfortunately, GGT and K-FAC did not produce reasonable results in the setup discussed so far (e.g. achieved poor accuracy or diverged).
+\paragraph{Hyperparameters for GGT and K-FAC.} Unfortunately, GGT and K-FAC did not produce reasonable results in the setup discussed so far (i.e. achieved poor accuracy or diverged).
 Thus, for fairness, we decided to adopt the recommendations of the method authors, even if those were no longer exactly comparable with the other experiments (e.g. different batch-size, learning rate schedule, etc.).
 Further, we also performed considerably more extensive hyper-parameter searches for these methods.

 For K-FAC, we use the authors' carefully-tuned parameters for ResNet20, which they published in their official repository\footnote{\url{https://github.com/tensorflow/kfac}}.
-For, ResNet32 we adopt the same parameters, but use an initial learning rate of $0.075$ and an initial dampening of $\approx 0.1887$, which we identified to work best for this model via grid search.
+For ResNet32, we adopt the same parameters, but use an initial learning rate of $0.075$ and an initial dampening of $\approx 0.1887$, which we identified to work best for this model via grid search (see Table\ref{tab:kfac-grid} for the grid).
 The biggest differences of this setup compared to M-FAC are the batch-size of 1000 and the smoothly exponential decaying learning rate.

-For GGT, we use a batch-size of 128 and a gradient window size of $r = 100$ (which is $> 5 \times$ lower than for M-FAC, however we surprisingly found that GGT's performance degraded with larger $r$ and thus kept this as the best value).
+For GGT, we use a batch-size of 128 and a gradient window size of $r = 100$ (which is $> 5 \times$ lower than for M-FAC, however we surprisingly found that GGT's performance, unlike M-FAC's, did not improve with larger $r$ and thus kept this as the best value).
 Further, we use an initial learning rate of $0.05$ and a cosine decaying schedule with $T = 40$, which we found via grid search.
 All GGT experiments were performed with the author's implementation contributed to TensorFlow.
+Our GGT search grid is shown in Table \ref{tab:ggt-grid}.

 \paragraph{Wide ResNet / MobileNetV1.}